stolle42/Tutorials/docker/questions.md

 <details><summary>
 Docker containers are stateless.
 What does that mean, and why is it a good thing?
 </summary>
+"Stateless" means changes are not saved when shut down.
+This simplifies scalability (no need to sync state when adding a new container), portability (no need to convert data to a different format compatible with a new system) and makes them more resilient (container failure can't corrupt data, since rebooting will reset it to a working state)
 </details>
 <details><summary>
+How can data be stored persistently in a docker container?
 </summary>
+Since docker containers are stateless, it isn't possible to persistently store data on them.
+Instead, a **bind mount** or a **volume** can be mounted in the docker file system, thus permanently saving data in a persistent location, e.g. on the host machine.
 </details>
 <details><summary>